linebender/linebender.github.io/content/blog/2025-11-13-tmil-22/index.md

 As development work, we are pursuing a new approach to using intrinsics safely inside `#[target_feature]` blocks: [fearless_simd#108].
 [Safe SIMD intrinsics](https://blog.rust-lang.org/2025/05/15/Rust-1.87.0/#safe-architecture-intrinsics) were added in Rust 1.87, and we encourage using them when writing architecture-specific code.
-An explicit design goal of fearless_simd is to allow portable code in cases where the functionality is reasonably common across architectures, but also facilitate "downcasting" to a specific SIMD level when those intrinsics offer higher performance than the portable choice.
+An explicit design goal of Fearless SIMD is to allow portable code in cases where the functionality is reasonably common across architectures, but also facilitate "downcasting" to a specific SIMD level when those intrinsics offer higher performance than the portable choice.
 For more details on downcasting, see the [A plan for SIMD] blog post.